Unintelligentmumu/MaTrRec/README.md

 Our experimental platform is equipped with an NVIDIA V100 GPU, Ubuntu 22.04, PyTorch 2.1.2, and CUDA 12.1.

 You can also refer to the required environment specifications in requirements.txt

+The first run will download the dataset resources.
+Once the download is complete, please run it again.
 ### Run MaTrRec

 ```python run_recbole.py --model=MaTrRec --dataset=ml-1m  --config_files=ml.yaml```